 If the system does not include any AC power source, and only solar PV as the batteries' charging source, turn on the PV disconnect and wait until the PHI battery bank has had a chance to charge fully via solar power before turning on any loads.

-For DC Coupled systems, the solar PV array's ON/OFF switch is on the left hand side of the Sol-Ark unit.
+For DC Coupled systems, the solar PV array's ON/OFF switch is at the bottom of the Sol-Ark unit, directly below the solar PV string inputs.